New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Landscape on BSM Physics at Neutrino Experiments

-Neutrino experiments also offer sensitivity to a variety of other BSM particles produced by cosmic-ray collisions in the atmosphere, including milli-charged particles~\cite{Plestid:2020kdm}, heavy neutral leptons~\cite{Coloma:2019htx,Atkinson:2021rnp,BookMotzkin:2024qgd}, and magnetic monopoles~\cite{Iguro:2021xsu}.
+In analogy with the first discoveries of previously unknown Standard Model particles, it is conceivable that BDM and other BSM particles are likewise being produced in the Earth’s atmosphere via cosmic-ray collisions in the atmosphere~\cite{Alvey:2019zaa,Arguelles:2022fqq}.
+Neutrino experiments provide sensitivity to a variety of these hypothetical particles, including Milli-Charged Particles (MCP)~\cite{Plestid:2020kdm,Wu:2024iqm}, heavy neutral leptons (HNLs)~\cite{Coloma:2019htx,Atkinson:2021rnp,BookMotzkin:2024qgd}, and magnetic monopoles~\cite{Iguro:2021xsu,IceCube:2021eye,Candela:2025gwp}.
 In addition, IceCube recently reported a search for quantum gravity–induced decoherence using atmospheric neutrinos~\cite{ICECUBE:2023gdv}.
 This approach probes possible interactions between neutrinos and a fluctuating spacetime background, which can lead to decoherence of neutrino oscillations through non-unitary time evolution.